Polanco homers among 3 hits, Pittsburgh beats Minnesota 6-2

 Matt Shoemaker (1-2) allowed two runs and six hits in 5 1/3 innings.
 Called up from the team’s alternate training site, Cody Stashak gave up three runs in two-thirds of an inning.
 The right-hander has allowed seven earned runs in 5 2/3 innings this season.

-Adam Frazier also had three hits for the Pirates, who have won won five of seven.
+Adam Frazier also had three hits for the Pirates, who have won five of seven.

-Bryan Reynolds’ RBI double and Colin Moran’s sacrifice fly put the Pirates ahead in the first.
-Byron Buxton’s run-scoring single cut the lead in half in the bottom of the inning, but Pittsburgh broke open the game with a three-run seventh, when Kevin Newman and Frazier hit RBI single and Reynolds hit his second RBI double.
+Reynolds’ RBI double and Colin Moran’s sacrifice fly put the Pirates ahead in the first.
+Byron Buxton’s run-scoring single cut the lead in half in the bottom of the inning, but Pittsburgh broke open the game with a three-run seventh, when Kevin Newman and Frazier hit RBI singles and Reynolds hit his second RBI double.

 Polanco homered in the eighth against Jorge Alcalá.